-A healthy diet rich in omega-3 fatty acids has been shown to decrease inflammation in the body, reduce symptoms of ADHD, and lower levels of depression.
-But new research suggests that it can also help curb childhood aggression and other behavioral problems.
+A healthy diet rich in omega-3 fatty acids has been shown to support a healthy inflammation response, improve attention and focus, and support a healthy mood.
+New research suggests that it may even make a difference with some childhood behavioral problems.

 As more children are diagnosed with ADHD, high functioning autism, and ODD, parents are turning to natural medicine for answers.
 Although a supplement might not be able to cure behavioral issues, it can certainly help.
 The right nutrional support can help a child's body and brain to function at its natural best.

 When researchers examined the neurology behind aggressive behavior, they found that omega-3 fatty acids play a key role by helping to regulate neurotransmitters in the brain and protect neurons from oxidative damage.
 To test this effect, they designed a randomized control study of 290 11- and 12-year-olds with a history of behavioral problems1: The first group received omega-3s in the form of juice, as well as multivitamins and calcium for three months.
 A second group participated in cognitive behavioral therapy, or CBT, which included meeting weekly for an hour, with time split between the child, the parent, and both together.
 By the end of the study, the researchers felt confident that there was a link between omega-3 supplementation and better behavior.